nopnop2002/esp-idf-sc16is750/README.md

 __Note for SoftwareUART__
 From ESP-IDF V5.1, a function called Dedicated GPIO has been added.
 A sample of SoftwareUART using this function is published in the official sample.
-This will allow you to add one more software UART.
+This will allow you to add one more software UART without additional hardware.
 Dedicated GPIO is available on the ESP32S and ESP32C series.
+SoftwareUART supports these baud rates.
+115200/230400/460800/921600 bps.

 ## SC16IS750 Breakout
 SC16IS750 has a single channel UART and eight GPIOs.